This article provides a guide for how to run self-hosted Link-in-Bio tool with LinkStack on AlmaLinux VPS.

 What is LinkStack?

 🔗 LinkStack is a self-hosted, open-source link sharing platform that allows users to create a personalized landing page containing a list of links—commonly used for social media bios, portfolios, or contact hubs.
-It’s akin to platforms like Linktree, but with the flexibility of being hosted on your own server and customized to your needs.
+It’s akin to platforms like Linktree, but with the flexibility of being hosted on your own server-under your control and customized to your specific project needs!

 🔍 Key Features of LinkStack: